It's Worth Getting Sloppy For This Grilled Cheese Taco

-This longtime local favorite rooftop somehow still feels like a hidden treasure: the pool is beautiful, the food at its classic-American restaurant is delicious, the garden calming, and the bars -- there are two -- thirst quenching.
-It’s a favorite for parties and weddings too, though, so call ahead to make sure you can get up there before heading over.
+This longtime local favorite rooftop somehow still feels like a hidden treasure: the pool is beautiful, the food at its classic-American restaurant is delicious, the garden calming, and the bars (there are two) thirst quenching.
+If you're looking to dine on the roof, note that you'll have to reserve a room first -- actually, maybe that's why this treasure feels so hidden?

 The prime Downtown rooftop of Wolfgang Puck’s restaurant atop the Ritz-Carlton is usually closed to the public -- except for this summer, when on Friday and Saturday nights it’ll be open for a revolving door of food concepts, including ramen, American BBQ, Korean BBQ, and an ongoing dessert bar.